VilleJuhan1/fullstackopen2024part3phonebook/README.md

 # Phonebook App

-This is the backend for the Phonebook application, which allows users to manage their contacts.
-The front is included but only in a production build.
+This is a fullstack phonebook app utilizing a separate cloud database running on MongoDB and a cloud deployed backend + front (Render).

-The combined front+back application can be found here: https://full-stack-open-another-phonebook-app.onrender.com
+The deployed application can be found here: https://full-stack-open-another-phonebook-app.onrender.com

 ## Features